 - 9. The Balance Sheet and the Profit and Loss Account have been drawn up in accordance with the provisions of Section 29 of the Banking Regulation Act, 1949 read with Section 133 of the Companies Act, 2013 and relevant rules issued thereunder. - 10.
-As required by sub-section (3) of section 30 of the Banking Regulation Act, 1949 and appointment letter issued by the Bank, we report that: - (a) We have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purpose of our audit and have found them to be satisfactory; - (b) In our opinion, the transactions of the Bank, which have come to our notice during the course of audit, have been within the powers of the Bank; - (c) Since the Bank operates through a sole branch in India and all key operations of the Bank are automated with the key applications integrated to the core banking systems, we have conducted the audit centrally through the aforesaid branch as all necessary records and data required for the purpose of audit were made available to us at the said branch.

-11. As required by Section 143(3) of the Companies Act, 2013, we further report that:
+As required by sub-section (3) of section 30 of the Banking Regulation Act, 1949 and appointment letter issued by the Bank, we report that: - (a) We have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purpose of our audit and have found them to be satisfactory; - (b) In our opinion, the transactions of the Bank, which have come to our notice during the course of audit, have been within the powers of the Bank; - (c) Since the Bank operates through a sole branch in India and all key operations of the Bank are automated with the key applications integrated to the core banking systems, we have conducted the audit centrally through the aforesaid branch as all necessary records and data required for the purpose of audit were made available to us at the said branch. - (d) The Profit and loss account shows a true balance of loss for the year then ended - 11.
+As required by Section 143(3) of the Companies Act, 2013, we further report that: